 medicinal products of the required quality and complying with their

-(ii) Critical steps of manufacturing processes and significant changes to the
+(ii) Critical steps of manufacturing processes and significant changes to the process are validated;

 (iii) All necessary facilities for GMP are provided including: